apache/celeborn/docs/security.md

 end="<!--end-include-->"
 !}

-Note that `celebord.ssl`, **without any module**, can be used to set SSL default values which applies to all modules.
+Note that `celeborn.ssl`, **without any module**, can be used to set SSL default values which applies to all modules.

 Also note that `data` module at application side, maps to `push` and `fetch` at worker - hence, for SSL configuration, worker configuration for `push` and `fetch` should be compatible with each other and with `data` at application side.